Literary nonsense: English

+Other languages

+Other media

 Bob Dylan wrote some lyrics that contain nonsense techniques, especially around the mid-1960s, in songs like "Bob Dylan's 115th Dream" and "Tombstone Blues".

 David Byrne, of the art rock/new wave group Talking Heads, employed nonsensical techniques in songwriting.
 Byrne often combined coherent yet unrelated phrases to make up nonsensical lyrics in songs such as: "Burning Down the House", "Making Flippy Floppy" and "Girlfriend Is Better".
 This tendency formed the basis of the title for the Talking Heads concert movie, Stop Making Sense.
-More recently, Byrne published Arboretum (2006), a volume of tree-like diagrams that are, "mental maps of imaginary territory".
+More recently, Byrne published Arboretum (2006), a volume of tree-like diagrams that are "mental maps of imaginary territory".
 He continues, explaining the aspect of nonsense: "Irrational logic – [...].
 The application of logical scientific rigor and form to basically irrational premises.
 To proceed, carefully and deliberately, from nonsense, with a straight face, often arriving at a new kind of sense."

 Syd Barrett, founder of Pink Floyd, was known for his often nonsensical songwriting influenced by Lear and Carroll that featured heavily on Pink Floyd's first album, The Piper at the Gates of Dawn.

-Glen Baxter's comic work is often nonsense, relying on the baffling interplay between word and image.
+The cartoonist Glen Baxter's comic work is often nonsense, relying on the baffling interplay between word and image.

 The Tomfoolery Show was an American cartoon comedy television series based on the nonsense works of Edward Lear, Lewis Carroll, and others.

-Zippy the Pinhead, by Bill Griffith, is an American strip that mixes philosophy, including what has been called "Heideggerian disruptions" and pop culture in its nonsensical processes.
+Zippy the Pinhead, by Bill Griffith, is an American strip that mixes philosophy, including what has been called "Heideggerian disruptions", and pop culture in its nonsensical processes.

+Nik Kershaw unintentionally created a nonsensical riddle with his single "The Riddle".
+He originally wrote gibberish lyrics as a placeholder, but decided to keep them.
+After the release the public thought the lyrics contained a real riddle, and MCA marketing went along with it, creating widespread fruitless speculation.